“I am sending him to you for this very purpose, that he may know your circumstances and comfort your hearts.”

 “Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord.
 18 Therefore comfort one another with these words” (1 Thes.
 4:17,18).

-Paul sent Tychicus to Colosse to minister to hearts, not heads.
-Paul does not write, “When Tychicus comes, he will inspire your mind.”
+Paul sent Tychicus to Colosse to minister to hearts, their total persons, not only their heads.
+Paul does not write, “When Tychicus comes, he will only inspire your minds.”

-God wants us to comfort others as he does through the Holy Spirit and the Word.
+God wants us to comfort others as He also does through the Holy Spirit and the Word.

 When we become discouraged, it is our hearts that need comfort.
 God will put someone in our path to encourage us when we need it.

 Has God given you the gift of encouragement?
 Maybe God is putting people in your path to be an encouragement to them.
-They may need a warm handshake, a cup of coffee.
-Someone else may need help during a time of bereavement.
-Someone else may need you to take care of their children during a crisis.
+They may need a warm handshake or a cup of coffee.
+Someone else may need help during a time of grief.
+Others may need you to take care of their children during a crisis.
 Are you that cold drink of water on a hot day?

 God will also comfort with the Holy Spirit and Scripture.